Joint Optimization of Multi-Objective Reinforcement Learning with Policy Gradient Based Algorithm: Related Work

-{\bf Multi-Objective Reinforcement Learning: } Similar to our setting, multi-objective reinforcement learning also considers the problem including several different objective functions. \cite{Multiobjective_overview1,Multiobjective_overview2} give a comprehensive overview of the research in multi-objective reinforcement learning.
+\if 0 {\bf Multi-Objective Reinforcement Learning: } Similar to our setting, multi-objective reinforcement learning also considers the problem including several different objective functions. \cite{Multiobjective_overview1,Multiobjective_overview2} give a comprehensive overview of the research in multi-objective reinforcement learning.
 Two lines of methods have been studied, single-policy approach and multi-policy approach.
-In the multi-policy method, the goal is to achieve the Pareto Optimal solution, where the vector-valued utilities are used.
 Single policy method proposes some scalarization function to transform to problem back into single-objective MDP, which is similar to our setting.
 Several scalarization function such as weighted sum \cite{multiobjective_linear1,multiobjective_linear2}, W-learning \cite{multiobjective_W}, AHP \cite{multiobjective_AHP}, ranking \cite{multiobjective_ranking1,multiobjective_ranking2} have been proposed.
 However, none of these approaches work for a combination of multiple objectives through a general non-linear concave function.
 Recently, such a problem has been investigated in \cite{mridulmb}, where regret guarantees for a model-based algorithm have been derived.
 In our work, we aim to provide guarantees for a model-free policy-gradient based algorithm.
+In the multi-policy method, the goal is to achieve the Pareto Optimal solution, where the vector-valued utilities are used. \cite{parisi2016multi} considered a Pareto optimal policies.
+Their proposed method uses a Hessian matrix generated from the action distribution to take a dot product with the gradient vector of individual objective values.
+Compared to them, we use the knowledge of the scalarization function to obtain the gradient. \cite{yang2019generalized} proposed an algorithm to find convex converge set for the Pareto frontier with linear preferences.
+We note that a first order approximation of the scalarization function can be considered as the linear preference \cite{cheung2019regret}, but we use specific function knowledge to provide a convergence rate of our algorithm to the optimal policy with respect to the scalarization function. \cite{abdolmaleki2020distributional} propose a scale invariant algorithm for MORL.
+They propose a policy iteration method using which they obtain a policy which improves each objective by finding the optimal action following current policy. \fi